oj713/Image-Processing/README.md

 Please see the USEME for information on how to use the GUI/text-based interface.

-Please see the application-screenshots folder for screenshots of the application.
+Please see the GUI-screenshots folder for screenshots of the application.

 # Design Details #
 This project was completed as coursework for CS3500: Object Oriented Design.
 It was created using the Model-View-Controller design pattern.